 Update 2023: Since Indonesia has reopened from the pandemic, tourists have come back to Bali in full swing.
 You can expect prices to have increased, primarily in the rental category.

 Have you dreamed about living in Bali as well?
 I don’t blame you.
 This is one of my first big stops after reaching financial independence.
 I had budgeted around $40,000 a year to fund my lifestyle which is less than a 4% withdrawal rate from my current portfolio.
 Throw in the money I earn through this blog and it is more than enough money to live in Bali.

 Bali is cheap.
 Like really cheap.
 In fact, I forgot how cheap Bali was because the last time I visited I spent so much money on going out to beach clubs.
 Having traveled so much of the world since that time, it is shocking how cheap Bali is.

 The thing that really stands out for Bali is not that it’s just cheap, but it’s cheap and you get so much for it.
 The quality of the food, restaurants, and facilities in Bali combined with its cost makes it one of a kind.

 Even when I was in Thailand for a month right before coming to Bali, it was cheap but I could still notice that Bali was just a little cheaper.
 However, the restaurants, vibe, natural beauty, accommodation options, and just overall ambiance is just better in Bali (personal opinion of course).
+Of much higher quality.
 Compared to the island life in Thailand, I just thought Bali was more upscale but at a lower cost.

 It’s also significantly cheaper than other beautiful island destinations like Zanzibar.
 I spent two months in Zanzibar and while beautiful, lacks the infrastructure and freedom that somewhere like Bali provides.
 It’s also considerably more expensive to live a comparable life in Zanzibar (at least 2-3x).